For Any the Late Starter Out There: There’s No Expiration Date On Dreams

 You’re not the only one

-Do you think you’re the only one who started dancing in the twenties?
+Do you think you’re the only one who is a late starter in dance?
 Oh, don’t be silly.
 Of course, there are many other passionate dancers who have the same dreams and doubts as you.

 There are also many professional dancers who started late, so take a look at their stories.
 Maybe they’ll remind you what passion and commitment can do.